top of page

 • psycho-educational

-CBPT all the child to feel safe to express his or herself to work through their current struggles while fostering a positive therapeutic relationship.
+CBPT allows the child to feel safe to express his or herself to work

 bottom of page